ChromiaProject/postchain-chromia/directory1-example/docs/README.md

 # Directory1 Example

-In this guid you can learn how to set up your on blockchain network by studying a concrete example.
+In this guide you can learn how to set up your own blockchain network by studying a concrete example.
 The example project is called "The city tracker".

 The management chain (BC0) is set up on the first node and also added by the management client (postchain-mc) so that bc0 will become aware of itself.
 Then we can in a convenient way update configuration, add a second blockchain to be managed by bc0: ``city``.
 More nodes can optionally be added and be made signers.
 This sample provides configurations for up to 4 nodes.